coitio/my-sample-repo/README.md

 $ docker run -d -p 5050:5000 $DOCKER_USER_ID/sentiment-analysis-logic
 ```

 The app is listening by default on port 5000.
-The 5050 port of the host machine is mapped to the port 5000 of the container.
+The 5050 port of the host machine is mapped to the port 5000 of the container...

 -p 5050:5000 i.e.